dlaliberte/bikeshed-intro/index.md

 </div>
 ```

-(Bikeshed is gonna make this slightly easier, see <https://github.com/speced/bikeshed/issues/2525>.)
+(Bikeshed will make this slightly easier in the future, see <https://github.com/speced/bikeshed/issues/2525>.)

-Within constructor steps, you implicitly have access to `[=this=]`, the object being operated on.
+Within constructor steps, you implicitly have access to `[=this=]`, the instance object being operated on.

-### Definitions and Linking
+## Defining Terms

 [Defining a term](https://speced.github.io/bikeshed/#definitions) for a type or object is usually as easy as wrapping a `<dfn>` element around it.
 Bikeshed can then automatically link from each reference of a defined term to its definition.
 You can reference a definition by its name with `[=name=]`, or you can specify a different display name with `[=name|display name=]`.
 Here is an example of a simple definition and a couple different references to it.